Bile: What is it?

 Ox Bile and Bile Salts

 Bile Flow Support (here) is my go-to for boosting bile formation in the liver.
-It contains the necessary amino acids along with herbs like dandelion that not only provide the nutrients necessary for bile, but also stimulate the proper flow from the gallbladder.
+It contains the necessary amino acids along with herbs like dandelion that not only provide the nutrients necessary for bile but also stimulate the proper flow from the gallbladder.

 Supplement Protocol to Clear Biliary Sludge

 If you have been diagnosed with biliary sludge or simply want to optimize bile flow, then this protocol may be very helpful for you.
-It is designed to stimulate bile flow while binding up and built-up toxins to prevent negative side effects.
+It is designed to stimulate bile flow while binding up and building up toxins to prevent negative side effects.
 Good hydration is critical for this protocol to be effective so make sure you are drinking a minimum of half your body weight in ounces of water daily.

 This protocol is designed to be followed for 30 days: